-In 6.4.0.2-4.1 release, if the Virtual Controller IP is configured, the traps are generated from the Virtual Controller IP.
+Starting with Instant 6.4.0.2-4.1.0.0 release, if the Virtual Controller IP is configured, the traps are generated from the Virtual Controller IP.
 However, the source IP address for the interface up and interface down traps is the AP IP address.